tomassedovic/quicksilver-roguelike/README.md

     $ mkdir static

 The warning should disappear.

-What goes into assets?
+What goes into `static`?
 Sounds, images, models, maps and anything else your game will need to load.
 Including fonts.

 Let's download [mononoki](https://madmalik.github.io/mononoki/), a beautiful little monospace font.
 You can get it from the [mononoki website][mononoki]: